-The Canon EOS 70D and the Leica Q (Typ 116) are two enthusiast cameras that were announced, respectively, in July 2013 and June 2015.
+The Canon EOS 70D and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in July 2013 and June 2015.
 The 70D is a DSLR, while the Q Typ 116 is a fixed lens compact.
 The cameras are based on an APS-C (70D) and a full frame (Q Typ 116) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Leica provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Leica provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 70D vs Leica Q Typ 116

-An illustration of the physical size and weight of the Canon 70D and the Leica Q Typ 116 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 70D – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 70D and the Leica Q Typ 116.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 70D – represents the basis for the calculations across all the size and weight measures).